home-assistant/home-assistant.io/source/_integrations/knx.markdown

   required: false
   type: string
 counter:
-  description: Set to 2 if your only want the action to be executed if the button was pressed twice.
-To 3 for three times button pressed.
+  description: Set to 2 if you only want the action to be executed if the button was pressed twice.
+Set to 3 for three times button pressed.
   required: false
   type: integer
   default: 1